 Inc. 500 -- As CEO of Stormfront Studios, Don earned a position on the prestigious "Inc. 500" list of top-performing companies three times.
 In each case the company placed in the top 300 positions on the list.

 National Endowment for the Humanities "New Voices" Playwriting Competition -- Winner, 1975.

-Don Daglow is the only executive in the history of the industry to lead development teams on every generation of video game consoles, from the Intellivision to the era of the PS3, the 360 and the Wii.
+Don is the only games executive who has held leadership positions on every generation of video game consoles since the inception of the industry, and he has worked on platforms from the Intellivision in 1980 up through mobile and online games today.
 Electronic Games has called him "one of the best-known and respected producers in the history of the field,"

 Don designed and programmed the first-ever interactive computer baseball game and first interactive sports simulation in 1971 (now recorded in the Baseball Hall of Fame in Cooperstown), the first mainframe computer role-playing game ("Dungeon" for PDP-10 mainframes, 1975), the first commercial sim game (Intellivision Utopia, 1981) and the first game to use multiple camera angles (Intellivision World Series Major League Baseball, 1983).
 He co-designed Computer Game Hall of Fame title Earl Weaver Baseball (1987, with Eddie Dombrower) as well as the original Neverwinter Nights for AOL (1991-97).